Program for Assertive Community Treatment (PACT)

 Our Team

 PACT services are delivered by a multidisciplinary team that is available 24 hours a day, seven days a week.
-The team works in partnership with the client, family members and significant others, employers, health and mental health service providers, landlords, and other representatives of the community to him or her to achieve community integration, enhance quality of life, prevent unnecessary psychiatric hospitalization, and maximize independence.
+The team works in partnership with the client, family members and significant others, employers, health and mental health service clinicians, landlords, and other representatives of the community to him or her to achieve community integration, enhance quality of life, prevent unnecessary psychiatric hospitalization, and maximize independence.

 Our Location